maarten-pennings/303WIFILC01/2-fwbackup/readme.md

 ## Make backup

-Find the FTDI COM port in Device Manager (for me it is `COM12`).
+To make a backup of the entire flash memory, first find the FTDI COM port in Device Manager (for me it is `COM12`).
-Then make a backup of the entire flash memory.

-Since my FTDI is on port 12, and since thew flash is 1M  byte (8M bit), I use this command.
+Since my FTDI is on port 12, and since the flash is 8M bit (or 1M byte or 1024×1024 or 1048576), I use this command.
-It is also available as `run.bat`.

 ```cmd
 python  env\Lib\site-packages\esptool.py  --port COM12  --baud 115200  read_flash 0x0000 1048576  backup.bin
 ```

+It is also available as `run.bat`.

 ```text
 You might have to update the --port argument